 -We each share our favorite memories from our 2020 quarantined Christmas (it’s mainly making cookies).

--Emma promises to post Barbara’s sugar cookie recipe soon (in January).
+-Emma promises to post Barbara’s sugar cookie recipe soon.
+Update, here it is!

 -Elsie shares the rooms she is currently working on, what’s complete and what’s coming to the blog soon.

 -Emma shares how she’s making the holiday house her own.
 Here’s a link to the kitchen she’s adding to.